Multi-track TTDR processes:

 There is not just one way of conducting TTDR processes, but indeed multiple different ways of initiating and managing these.
 How we actually go about doing this in practice, is always context dependent — meaning that it is contingent upon both the actual issues and stakeholders involved.

-- Track.1: Formal processes ~ engaging with legitimatised stakeholders mandated to represent and make decisions on behalf of the needs and interests of others in collaborative decision-making processes;
+- Track.1: Formal processes ~ engaging with legitimised stakeholders mandated to represent and make decisions on behalf of the needs and interests of others in collaborative decision-making processes;

 - Track.2: Informal processes ~ engaging with non-legitimised social actors in their informal networks and settings with no official mandate to speak or make decisions on behalf of others — only for themselves;

 - Track.3: Hybrid processes ~ engaging with individuals or groups who are in a transitionary — in-between — state of legitimation.
-In other words, people who are in the process of becoming legitimatised.
-In practice, this means initiating TTDR processes that are not premised on the presence of legitimised stakeholders as a fundamental prerequisite, but rather working with the de facto reality of emerging legitimation: starting TTDR processes with non-legitmised social actors whose participation in the TTDR processes actually contribute to their becoming more formally legitimised.
+In other words, people who are in the process of becoming legitimised.
+In practice, this means that the physical presence of (already) legitimised decision-makers is not fundamental prerequisite for initiating TTDR processes.
+Instead, what is required is working with the de facto reality of emerging legitimation — i.e. starting TTDR processes with non-legitmised social actors whose participation in the TTDR processes may contribute to them becoming more formally legitimised.
+In other words, stakeholder legitimation is more of a process outcome than an assumed reality.

 If conceived of as a multi-track approach, the above three processes can be visualised as follows: